linq2db/docs/source/articles/sql/Bulk-Copy.md

 ---
 # Bulk Copy (Bulk Insert)

 Some database servers provide functionality to quickly insert large amounts of data into a table.
-The downside of this method is that each server has its own view on how this functionality should work; there is no standard interface to it.
+The downside of this method is that each server has its own view on how this functionality should work; there is no standard interface for it.

 ## Overview